 Mesic hammocks are flatlands with mesic soils, with occasional or rare fire.
-This land use describes approximately 7% of the Preserve.
-There is a closed evergreen canopy made up of live oak, cabbage palm, southern magnolia, and pignut hickory with a shrub layer of saw palmetto.
+This land use describes approximately 7 percent of the Preserve.
+This habitat is a closed evergreen canopy made up of live oak, cabbage palm, southern magnolia, and pignut hickory with a shrub layer of saw palmetto.